loudnts09/my-movies/README.md

 ## Dependencies

-This project uses the Bootstrap Icons library for icons and the Notie library for notifications.
+This project uses the [Bootstrap Icons](https://icons.getbootstrap.com/) library for icons and the [Notie](https://github.com/jaredreich/notie) library for notifications.

-The API used for the movies is [OMDB](https://www.omdbapi.com/) This project uses the [Bootstrap Icons](https://icons.getbootstrap.com/) library for icons and the <a href="https://jaredreich.com/notie/" target="_blank">Notie</a>. library for notifications.
+The API used for the movies is [OMDB](https://www.omdbapi.com/).

-In the file keyOmdb.js, it's necessary to log in to omdb to search movies.
+You need to log in to the Omdb site and add the key to the keyOmdb.js file to search for movies.